jto-d/charter-assassin/README.md

   </a>
 </p>

-> A small web app (primarily built for mobile) that facilitates the operation of a classic game of "assassin".
-Used at University Cottage Club (UCC) at Princeton University in F'23.
+> An improved version of "Taj Assassin" originally created by Mike Scornavacca with upgraded UI and customization for Charter.
+Facilitates operations for the game of assassin for Princeton's Charter Club.

 <p align="center">
   <img src="https://s6.gifyu.com/images/S6IB9.gif" alt="Scrolling through leaderboard" width="30%"/>